neagix/linux/docs/gumboot.md

 # Thanks

-Thanks to the following people/organizations/groups:
+Thanks to the following people:
-* the Linux Kernel developers
-* the GC-Linux team
-* DeltaResero
 * marcan